7th November 2019

 Leading digital marketing agencies may appear to be the biggest and the best, but upon working with these providers it’s all too common for clients to face issues relating to trust and transparency.
 This is because some agencies hide behind jargon and eye-catching reporting, making campaigns and projects that are far from perfect appear flawless on paper.

 By purposely using marketing fluff and pretty charts to make campaign results appear unclear and difficult to understand, the essential points can be left hidden.
-This ultimately prevents an agency from getting better results for their clients.
+This ultimately prevents an agency from getting better results for its clients.

 Being selective with data